ch3n9w/dev/README.md

 ## Other

-Highly recommended to install key, it's a great tool to remap capslock to esc and ctrl, see [keyd](https://github.com/rvaiya/keyd)
+1. Highly recommended to install key, it's a great tool to remap capslock to esc and ctrl, see [keyd](https://github.com/rvaiya/keyd)
+2. Some software should be manually installed if you are using debian.

 ## Trouble Shooting